jhoerr/cloudmesh-manual/docs/_sources/accounts/aws.rst.txt

 Compute Service
 ---------------

-.. todo:: Aws EC2 account: describe here if there is anything to
-          be done for accessing EC2
+.. todo:: Aws EC2 account.
+Describe here if there is anything to be done for accessing EC2

 Storage Service
 ---------------

-.. todo:: Aws S3 account: describe here if there is anything to be done
-          for accessing S3
+.. todo:: Aws S3 account.
+Describe here if there is anything to be done for accessing S3

 References